kat-er-ina/gemss/README.md

      - Call `run_experiment.py` and save output in `results/` with filenames including all parameter values.

 - **On Linux/macOS:** Adapt the logic from `run_sweep.ps1` to a Bash script as needed.

 ---

+### Custom dataset

+- Copy your dataset in a .csv format in the `data` folder.
+- Open the notebook `explore_unknown_dataset.ipynb` and follow its structure.
+Modify as needed, esp. the data file name and algorithm hyperparameters.
+Then run all cells.

+---